Murase-Hijiri/wav-fortran/doc/doc-wav-fortran.md

   real(real64), intent(in) :: wave_data(:)
   integer(int32), intent(in) :: fs
   integer(int16), intent(in) :: bitq
+  ...
 end subroutine lpcm_wav_write
 ```
 #### `filename`
-Name of file to write.
+Name of a file to write.
 #### `wave_data`
 Data of the audio.
 Length of `wave_data` is number of sample points.